booksbyus/zguide/site/content/docs/chapter7.md

 I'll introduce Message-Oriented Pattern for Elastic Design (MOPED), a software engineering pattern for ZeroMQ architectures.
 It was either "MOPED" or "BIKE", the Backronym-Induced Kinetic Effect.
 That's short for "BICICLE", the Backronym-Inflated See if I Care Less Effect.
 In life, one learns to go with the least embarrassing choice.

 If you've read this book carefully, you'll have seen MOPED in action already.
-The development of Majordomo in “Reliable Request-Reply Patterns” is a near-perfect case.
+The development of Majordomo in [Chapter 4 - Reliable Request-Reply Patterns](chapter4#reliable-request-reply) is a near-perfect case.
 But cute names are worth a thousand words.

 The goal of MOPED is to define a process by which we can take a rough use case for a new distributed application, and go from "Hello World" to fully-working prototype in any language in under a week.